-Young people who want to participate in the European Solidarity Corps must register on the European Solidarity Corps Portal.
-Young people with fewer opportunities may receive support from organisations to complete the registration phase.
+Young people who want to participate in the European Solidarity Corps must register on the European Solidarity Corps Portal 49.
+Young people with fewer opportunities may receive support from appropriate entities specialised in dealing with young people with fewer opportunities, to complete the registration phase.
 The European Solidarity Corps Portal offers a meeting place for young people and organisations holding a Quality Label and willing to implement solidarity activities.
 Organisations have to select participants that are registered in the Portal and successfully completed the mandatory trainings organised by the Commission.